SEARCH Flight800.org:

 FIRO believes that the probable cause for the crash of TWA Flight 800 was an explosion caused by an external ignition source.
 Radar data [4, 5], forensic analyses [6, 7], debris field evidence [4], secret government test results [8], and multiple eyewitness observations [9, 10] all suggest that the external ignition source was most likely a surface-to-air missile.

 FIRO does not intend to ascribe theories as to why a missile may have been fired.
-Rather, the main goals of FIRO are to factually establish that an external initiating event caused the demise of TWA Flight 800, and to compel the proper investigative agencies to re-open the TWA Flight 800 investigation so that the cause of the accident may be firmly established.
+Rather, the main goals of FIRO are to factually establish the most probable cause of the demise of TWA Flight 800, and to compel the proper investigative agencies to re-open the TWA Flight 800 investigation so that they can reconsider their own probable cause determination, which has been shown to be invalid.

 Parties interested in assisting FIRO with its investigation or liaison contacts with the United States government should